Sowmyashree21/Web-Scraping-/README.md

 - Sending GET requests to a website
 - Parsing HTML content with BeautifulSoup
-- Extracting relevant tags like product titles, prices, ratings, and more
+- Extracting relevant tags like rank, name, industry, revenue and more
 - Structuring the extracted data into a DataFrame
 - Exporting the final data to a `.csv` file